maxlebedev/maleficer/README.md

         * These will be: damage, targeting criteria (aoe, range), debuffs
         * Maybe these modify base spells, maybe they are completely separate
         * Each of these would effect the cooldown
+    - Multiple mana bars
+        * Each accumulates and gets spent in a slightly different way

 # Design Questions
     - Why explore the level, (vs doing down asap)